TL;DR

 Furthermore, because we believe in proactive health management, all our clients receive complimentary access to our exclusive AI-powered calorie tracking app, CalorieHero.
 It’s our way of supporting your wellness journey, helping you build healthy habits that can make a real difference to your long-term health.
 We go beyond the policy, investing in our clients' wellbeing.

-The value of protection is never truly understood until it's needed.
+The value of protection is generally not truly understood until it's needed.
 Here are some examples of how a well-structured plan works in the real world.

 The data is clear: the landscape of health in the UK is changing.
 The prospect of living for two decades with a chronic health condition is a profound challenge—personally, emotionally, and, most critically, financially.
 The state, for all its strengths, is not equipped to insulate you from the full impact of this new reality.